 To comply with State and Federal regulations, the City of Auburn, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise public understanding of drinking water and awareness of the need to protect municipal drinking water sources.
-In 2016, City of Auburn Water Filtration Plant operators, conducted tests for over 100 contaminants.
-Testing resulted in the detection of several contaminants, however, none of the contaminants were found at a above the threshold set forth by the New York State Department of Health.
+Last year, your tap water met all State drinking water health standards.
+In 2018, City of Auburn Water Filtration Plant operators, conducted tests for over 100 contaminants.
+Testing resulted in the detection of several contaminants, however, none of the contaminants were found at a level above the threshold set forth by the New York State Department of Health.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions concerning this report on your drinking water, please contact Mr. John West, Chief Water Plant Operator, and 315-253-8754.
+If you have any questions concerning this report on your drinking water, please contact Mr. John West, Chief Water Plant Operator, and at 315-253-8754.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled City Council Work Sessions.
 A schedule of the Council Work Sessions may be obtained from the Mayor's Office located in City Hall, 315-255-4104 or on the web site: www.auburnny.gov